zzzever/dft-doc/_posts/2023-10-24-inputfiles.md

 | --- | --- |
 |**Related tags**| MD\_DETAIL, NAMD\_DETAIL, TDDFT\_TIME, TDDFT\_SPACE, TDDFT\_STIME, IN.A\_FIELD, IN.MDOPT, .. |

 This is done under the approximation of Born-Oppenbeimer MD (BO-MD) for nuclear movement.
 So the time to do NAMD is almost the same as that for MD.
 The actual NAMD simulation is done as a post-processing after the DFT BO-MD.
-It will generate a file **OUT.NAMD**.
-Some post-processing tools are provided to analyze the NAMD results.
-Some of them are in the **post\_namd** directory.
-Some of them are in the **post\_tddft** directory.
-The **OUT.NAMD** file can be used to calculate the optical absorption spectrum, or dielectric constant, or electron-phonon coupling, or phonon spectrum, or phonon DOS, or phonon dispersion, or phonon linewidth, or phonon lifetime, or phonon thermal conductivity, or phonon thermal expans
+It will generate a file OUT.NAMD.
+Some post-processing program (e.g., the "namd\_dm.x" in [Boltzman-NAMD](http://www.pwmat.com/module-download) can be used to study the single carrier dynamics during the BO-MD process.
+It only simulates the behavior of a single carrier.
+While it takes into account the effects from other electron and phonon to the dynamics of this single carrier (hence, include the electron-phonon coupling etc), it ignores the effects of this carrier to the dynamics of other electron and phonon (i.e, there is no feedback from carrier to phonon, or carrier to other electron, thus it cannot be used to study polaron effect).

+Advantageously, it also does not have the erroneous carrier self-interaction.
+It is suitable to study the carrier dynamics (e.g., charge transfer between molecule, or spin dynamics of one defect) of some large systems.
+Compare to TDDFT, one advantage is that it can do much bigger system with much longer time.
+The details are also described in [NAMD](appendix B) setction.

 #### JOB = NEB